-Fedak & Brown, LLP have issued an unqualified ("clean") opinion on the District's financial statements for the year ended December 31, 2016.
+Fedak & Brown, LLP have issued an unmodified ("clean") opinion on the District's financial statements for the year ended December 31, 2017.
 The independent auditor's report is located on page 2 of this report.
-The goal of the independent audit is to provide reasonable assurance that the financial statements of the District for the fiscal year ended December 31, 2016 are free of material misstatement.
-The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and estimates made by management; and the evaluating the overall financial statement presentation.
+The goal of the independent audit is to provide reasonable assurance that the financial statements of the District for the fiscal year ended December 31, 2017 are free of material misstatement.
+The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and estimates made by management; and evaluating the overall financial statement presentation.

-For a detailed analysis of the District's financial performance, it is recommended that the reader consult the MD&A section on page 5 of this report.
+For a detailed analysis of the District's financial performance, it is recommended that the reader consult the Management's Discussion and Analysis section on page 5 of this report.